Dancing Queen: A-Teens version

-"Dancing Queen" is a single released by A-Teens, an ABBA tribute band from Sweden.
+"Dancing Queen" was covered by A-Teens, an ABBA tribute band from Sweden.
 It is the fourth and final single from their first album, The ABBA Generation (1999).
 Released in March 2000, the song peaked at number 95 on the US Billboard Hot 100 and entered the top 100 in Germany and the Netherlands.
 In Europe, "Dancing Queen" was released as a double A-side with "The Name of the Game".

 Music video

 Directed by Patrick Kiely, the video is set in a large high school.
 The video is a tribute to the 1980s film The Breakfast Club, where the group members are left in a classroom with other students which shifts into a nightclub.
 Paul Gleason, the actor who played the assistant principal in The Breakfast Club, makes a cameo appearance.